 For students who withdraw and received Title IV funds, the institution is required by federal statute to recalculate federal financial aid eligibility and a determination made of the amount of Title IV aid that was earned by the student.
-If the amount disbursed to the student was greater than the amount the student earned, unearned funds have to be returned.
-The formula is the Return to the Department of Education calculation is not required.
+If the amount disbursed to the student was greater than the amount the student earned, unearned funds have to be returned to the Department of Education

+The Return to Title IV (R2T4) calculation is set forth by the USDOE, which is required to be applied on all withdrawals who received Title IV funds.

+PCI is a standard term school with two modules per term - each module is 35 days, which is 50% of the term.
+For modular schools, a student who successfully completes 49% of their term is not considered withdrawn for Title IV purposes and a R2T4 calculation is not required.
 A student who successfully completes (a passing grade) for one module of a term will not have the R2T4 calculation applied.
 For students who do not successfully complete a module in their term and withdraw, a R2T4 calculation will be performed.

-Title IV (R2T4) calculation as set for by the USDOE, which is required to be applied on all withdrawals who received Title IV funds.

-PCI is a standard term school with two modules per term - each module is 35 days, which is 50% of the term.
-For modular schools, a student who successfully completes 49% of their term is not considered withdrawn for Title IV purposes and a R2T4